marshallward/optiflop/doc/microbench.rst

   without the need of a profiler.

-- We can independently assess the peak performance of a machine through instrumentation, rather than relying on hardware specifications.
+- We can independently assess the peak performance of a machine through instrumentation of low-level assembly code, rather than relying on hardware specifications.

-- We have identified several kernel calculations which are capable of using both addition and multiplication ports of the Sandy Bridge architecture, and perform calcuations at speeds up to double of the reported peak values.
+- We have identified several kernel calculations which are capable of using both addition and multiplication ports of the Sandy Bridge architecture, and perform calcuations at speeds much higher than Raijin's reported peak values.

-- Roofline analysis has proven capable of reliably predicting the performance of simple linear calculation kernels involving up to two vectors.
+- Roofline analysis was able to reliably predict the performance of simple linear calculation kernels involving up to three vectors.

-- Independent assessment of the arithmetic intensity of loads and stores was required to accurately predict the peak performance.
+- Arithmetic intensity of loads and stores must both be considered in order to accurately predict the peak performance.

-- Applying roofline modelling to three-vector calculations is still a challenge, and will require more mature methods of defining and applying arithmetic intensity across more heterogeneous expressions.

 The following work needs to be done to mature our understanding of roofline modelling